Beaver Watershed Alliance fights to keep open spaces in NWA

-NORTHWEST ARKANSAS (KFTA) — Northwest Arkansas agencies are fighting to keep open space in the area.
+NORTHWEST ARKANSAS (KNWA) — Northwest Arkansas agencies are fighting to keep open space in the area.

 The Northwest Arkansas Open Space Coalition created the open space plan to make sure vital pieces of land like pastures or forests aren’t compromised by the growing Northwest Arkansas community.